Introduction to Careers in Artificial Intelligence

 The average salary for an “M.S. in Artificial Intelligence” ranges from approximately $77,602 per year for Research Scientist to $135,260 per year for Machine Learning Engineer.

-The average salary for an “Artificial Intelligence Engineer” ranges from approximately $93,625 per year for an R&D Engineer to $135,260 per year for Machine Learning Engineer.
+The average salary for an “Artificial Intelligence Engineer” ranges from approximately $93,625 annually for an R&D Engineer to $135,260 for a Machine Learning Engineer.

-And rest depends on the candidate and the domain he/she is targeting into.
+And rest depends on the candidate and the domain they are targeting into.

 Conclusion

 Modern information technologies and the advent of machines powered by artificial intelligence (AI) have already strongly influenced the world of work in the 21st century.
 Computers, algorithms, and software simplify everyday tasks, and it is impossible to imagine how most of our life could be managed without them.
-However, is it also impossible to imagine how most process steps could be managed without human force, if they are, then Artificial Intelligence will be a sure short trend in the I.T. industry?
+However, is it impossible to imagine how most process steps could be executed without human force?
+If they are, will Artificial Intelligence be a short trend in the I.T. industry?

 Recommended Articles

 This has been a guide to Careers in Artificial Intelligence.
-Here we have discussed the introduction, education skills required along with job position, salary, and career outlook in Artificial Intelligence.
-You may also look at the following article to learn more –
+Here we have discussed the introduction, education skills required, job position, and salary.
+You may also look at the following articles to learn more –